Sitrep on the medical thing.

 “My dearest father,

-I sincerely apologize for opening up those long buried wounds.
-I know you put those toughts and feelings away wishing they would never return.
+I sincerely apologize for opening those horrible wounds from long ago.
+I know you buried those thoughts and feelings in a deep place, wishing they would never return.
 I’m so sorry for giving you back that pain…you know I never meant to do that.
 I pray that your flying now is above peaceful lands, with warm days, and gentle breezes.
-I miss you.
+I miss you Pop.

 You’re loving son,